run-ai/docs/docs/Administrator/Cluster-Setup/nvidia.md

 The document refers to the installation of NVIDIA CUDA drivers and NVIDIA Docker on __each node__ containing GPUs.
-For using the (recommended) NVIDIA GPU Operator instead, see the [Cluster Installation](cluster-install.md) documentation.
+For using the NVIDIA GPU Operator instead, see the [Cluster Installation](cluster-install.md) documentation.

 If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA preqrequisites are already installed and you may skip this document